cloudeteer/terraform-azurerm-launchpad/examples/usage/README.md

 # Example: Usage

 This primary usage example is also included in the [README.md](../../README.md) of this module.
-It demonstrates the virtual machine module using as many default values as possible.
+It demonstrates the launchpad module using as many default values as possible.

 ## Prerequisites